How to Exist Across Borders?

 Living in China

-I had two periods of life in China - in July-August 2011, and again in August-December 2013.
+I had two periods of life in China: in July-August 2011, and again in August-December 2013.
 Happening at a time of boom and opening for the country, both were transformative for me.
-Beside The Fake China, those posts share some of my personal experiences, enthusiasms and frustrations.
+The posts in this thread were written around that period, and share some of my personal experiences, enthusiasms and frustrations.

 Australian Aesthetics